-What is alcohol addictions and Stages of Alcoholism?
+What is alcohol addiction and Stages of Alcoholism?

 Most definitions of alcoholism incorporate the following dimensions: